 PHED 298 PRACTICUM: PRACTICAL TRAINING I

 The practical training consists of a minimum of 200 hours.
-Students are obliged to occupy various positions at a club which allows them to confront, discover and interact with the socio-economic sports environment.
+Students are obliged to fill various positions at a club allowing them to confront, discover and interact with the socio-economic sports environment.

 PHED 299 PRACTICUM: PRACTICAL TRAINING II